PatrickH39/Counterpoints-Extension/docs/space-exploration.md

 <tbody>
 <tr>
 <td><strong>Location</strong></td>
-<td>Installed on each Space Shuttle and returned to Earth.<br><br>Now retired, the Canadarm is on display at the Canada Aviation and Space Museum in Ottawa, Ontario.</td>
+<td>Installed on each Space Shuttle and returned to Earth.<br /><br />Now retired, the Canadarm is on display at the Canada Aviation and Space Museum in Ottawa, Ontario.</td>
 <td>Stays permanently in space on board the International Space Station.</td>
 <td>Will stay permanently in space on board the Lunar Gateway.</td>
 </tr>
 <tr>
 <td><strong>Range of Motion</strong></td>
 <td>Reach limited to length of arm.</td>
-<td>Moves end-over-end to reach many parts of the International Space Station, where its anchoring "hand" plugs into a power, data, and video outlet.<br><br>Because it is mounted on the Mobile Base, the arm can travel the entire length of the Space Station.</td>
+<td>Moves end-over-end to reach many parts of the International Space Station, where its anchoring "hand" plugs into a power, data, and video outlet.<br /><br />Because it is mounted on the Mobile Base, the arm can travel the entire length of the Space Station.</td>
-<td>Will move end-over-end to reach many parts of the Lunar Gateway, where its anchoring "hand" will plug into a power, data, and video outlet.<br><br>The arm will be able to travel and bring tools to the entire length of the Lunar Gateway.</td>
+<td>Will move end-over-end to reach many parts of the Lunar Gateway, where its anchoring "hand" will plug into a power, data, and video outlet.<br /><br />The arm will be able to travel and bring tools to the entire length of the Lunar Gateway.</td>
 </tr>
 <tr>
 <td><strong>Fixed Joint</strong></td>